Select Page

 How are changes to the residency program going to affect me?

-• The new residency standards will not be implemented until July 2025, so current residents and residents who start their residency training in 2024 will be eligible to pursue their residency training under the current standards and pathways.
+• The new residency standards will not be implemented until July 2025, so current residents and residents who start their residency training before then will be eligible to pursue their residency training under the current standards and pathways.
 If you start a residency with a residency program accredited under the current standards you will have until November 30, 2027 to complete single discipline residency programs.
 If you start a residency with a residency program accredited under the new standards, you will be required to complete both disciplines to successfully fulfill all residency requirements.

 I will graduate from a CAAHEP-accredited O&P master’s program in 2024, how does this impact me with starting a single discipline residency program?